matphy12/The-truth-about-high-frequency-trading/README.md

     In reality, market makers possess a wealth of information that retail traders don’t— such as whether an order was placed via API, or even potentially a trader’s leverage and stop-loss levels.
 While high-frequency trading appears to be a battle of algorithms, its profitability often stems from unfair informational advantages, not just technical prowess.
-    At one point, there may have existed a powerful signal—an edge discoverable only by those capable of deep thought.
+    In general, there was once a powerful factor in the market that was thought of by a few people who had the ability to think deeply and in this direction, but perhaps this factor has almost become ineffective in this era.
-    But that edge has likely been eroded, absorbed, or countered by today’s dominant players.
+    That edge has likely been eroded, absorbed, or countered by today’s dominant players.
 Other edges may still exist, but regardless, the rules of the game need to change.
     This open-source initiative is my way of starting a conversation— about fairness, about structural incentives, and about the ethics of modern markets.